epochjs/epoch/README.md

 });
 ```

-Viola!
-With the above code we have a simple to use area chart!
+Note that the chart is automatically sized to fit it's parent container (`div#areaChart`) and the jQuery function returns the chart instance
+(which we assign to the `areaChart` variable).

 The chart can even be updated with automatic animated transitions.
-To see it in
-action simply call the `update()` method, like so:
+To see it in action simply call the `update()` method on the instance, like so:

 ```javascript
 // Define some new data